vominhtri231/Notes/Java/Build tool/Maven/Dependency.md

 ## Dependency mediation
-If there are multiple versions of the same artifact, maven would pick the nearest dependency (dependency with the lower depth).
-If thre are multiple versions with the same depth, then the first one to be declared would be used.
+If there are multiple versions of the same artifact, maven would pick the **nearest dependency** (dependency with the lower depth).
+If there are multiple versions with the same depth, then the first one to be declared would be used.

 Eg: In this case artifact D with version 1.0 will be used.
 ```